-The Board unanimously recommends a vote "FOR" the Class II director nominees named above.
-Proxies will be voted "FOR" the election of these director nominees unless otherwise specified.
+The Board unanimously recommends a vote "FOR" the Class I director nominee named above.
+Proxies will be voted "FOR" the election of this director nominee unless otherwise specified.

 DIRECTOR COMPENSATION

 Director Compensation Program

 The Compensation Committee periodically reviews the compensation of directors and committee members and chairpersons.
 Director compensation is set by the Board based upon the recommendation of the Compensation Committee.
 Compensation consists of a combination of cash and equity.
 A substantial portion of director compensation is equity-based to assist in aligning directors' interests with the long-term interests of stockholders of the Company.